00ramsey00/Final_Project/README.md

 ### Required Libraries

 ```
 numpy               # Provides numerical operations and array handling (used indirectly through pandas)
 pandas              # Used for loading, manipulating, and saving datasets as CSV files
 requests            # Handles HTTP requests to external APIs (used for FRED API data)
 kaggle              # Connects to the Kaggle API to download datasets programmatically
 python-dotenv       # Loads environment variables (e.g., API keys) from a .env file
 pytrends            # Provides access to Google Trends data via Python
+matplotlib.pyplot   # Used to create time-series charts, line graphs, scatter plots, and formatted visualizations.
+seaborn             # Used for statistical visualizations including regression lines, correlation heatmaps, and pair plots.
 ```

 ### Built-in Python Modules